minaunal/TravelBlog/README.md

-This is a travel guide project is giving inspos for the people who travel some specific touristic area.
-Basic user operations are available, implemented using spring, html, css and bootstrap.
+This is a travel guide project that gives inspos for the people who travel some specific touristic area.
+Basic user operations are available, implemented using springboot, html, css and bootstrap.